Barsonax/Pathfindax/README.md

 More examples can be found [here](https://github.com/Barsonax/Pathfindax/blob/master/Source/Code/Pathfindax.Example/Program.cs).

 ### Pathfindax inside duality
+The duality packages make it easier to use pathfindax by removing most of the boilerplate code you see in the example above.
 A tutorial covering how to use pathfindax in duality can be found [here](https://github.com/Barsonax/Pathfindax/wiki/Using-pathfindax-with-duality-tilemaps).

 ## Other